 Self-destruction of space equipment is considered acceptable immediately before their reentry to reduce the risk of large space objects impact.
 Self-destruction is not permitted on regular orbits of space vehicles (including special spacecrafts).

-Preventing the break-ups of space equipment at the end of their mission drainage to prevent accidental damage due to pressurization or chemical reactions under the influence of space factors;
+Preventing the break-ups of space equipment at the end of their mission a) Execute passivation:

 To prevent (minimizing the likelihood of occurrence) of accidental explosions of spacecraft after their active operation the following is necessary: